How We Prepare for Emergencies

 We have trained personnel at each school, including a nurse.
 In addition, our staff take courses in disaster preparation, response, and emergency management.
 If there is an emergency at school, school personnel have been trained and will react quickly to protect children.

 Keep yourself informed of school procedures by attending parent meetings, reading the student handbook, school newsletters, and checking the school website periodically.
 Ask your child about their school’s emergency drills, and make sure that your family is prepared for emergencies, too.
+In addition, be aware of the district-wide Safety Help Line and when to use it.

 Communicating With the School During an Emergency